 12. Trade in your cable package for a cheaper option.

-With so many streaming options such as Netflix, Pureflix, Amazon Prime (click here for a 30-day free trial or here for a 6-month free trial if you’re a college student), Hulu, Sling, etc., this is an easy one to do.
+With so many streaming options such as Netflix, Pureflix, Amazon Prime (you can get a 30-fay free trial or a 6-month free trial if you’re a college student), Hulu, Sling, etc., this is an easy one to do.
 You can also switch temporarily and cut your expenses for over a year.
 After a few months of no cable, you are usually eligible for a discounted price with your cable provider for at least another year.

 Bye Felicia!!
 Jk, well not really.
 We turned in our cable box a very long time ago and haven’t looked back since.